Stability Selection

 # Note: this works because colnames are already "time" and "status".

-# In 'real' datasets, you may need to rename the final matrix as
+# In 'real' datasets, you may need to rename the final matrix to

 # Test for class `stab_sel`